sai3097ganesh/Fractals/README.md

 <img src="GIFs/Triangle.gif">

-The fractal that emerges is called Serpinski triangle.
+The fractal that emerges is called Sierpiński triangle.
 What's happening is that the three corner points of the triangle (the geometry) act as a guide for the point that is wanting to move randomly.
 The interesting thing you'll notice is how much so over you zoom in, you will find a triangle, inside a triangle, inside a triangle, inside a triangle and so on.
 This is why fractals are said to exhibit </i>self-similar</i> property - endlessly repeating its own shape at every scale.

 # The Barnsley Fern
 Have you ever seem Mathematics springing into life?